 Process to Become a Public Access Defibrillation Provider

-This information pertains mainly to Chemung, Schuyler and Steuben Counties but there is additional information for other regions.
+This information pertains Chemung, Schuyler and Steuben Counties.

 Public Access Defibrillation (PAD) is a program that allows for automated external defibrillators to be available to the general public.
 A defibrillator is a piece of equipment that gives a malfunctioning heart an electrical shock.
 An electrical shock can restore the heart’s normal rhythm if it’s given within minutes of sudden cardiac arrest.
-New York State Public Health Law Article 30, Section 3000-b allows the lay public to utilize Automated External Defibrillators (AEDS) under certain conditions.
+New York State Public Health Law Article 30, Section 3000-b allows the general public to utilize Automated External Defibrillators (AEDS) under certain conditions.
 This is referred to as Public Access Defibrillation (PAD).
 For example, an organization may wish to have key personnel such as security guards, trained in the use of AEDS.
-An AED analyzes the heart's rhythm and helps treat victims of cardiac arrest.
+An AED analyzes the heart’s rhythm and helps treat victims of cardiac arrest.

 In order for you or your organization to begin providing PAD under this legislation, you must first do the following (see NYS DOH Policy 09-03):

-1. Obtain a physician or hospital (its Chief Executive Officer or designee) to become your Emergency Health Care Provider.
+- Obtain a physician or hospital (its Chief Executive Officer or designee) to become your Emergency Health Care Provider.
 The physician must be licensed and have knowledge of emergency cardiac care.
 The hospital must be licensed under Article 28 of the Public Health Law and provide emergency cardiac care.
 If you do not know a physician who qualities, you can contact EMSTAR for possible suggestions.

-2. Submit a written Collaborative Agreement between yourself (person or organization) and the Emergency Health Care Provider (physician or hospital Chief Executive Officer or designee ) to the STREMS Council.
-A sample collaborative agreement is provided that you may use.
+- Submit a written Collaborative Agreement between yourself (person or organization) and the Emergency Health Care Provider (physician or hospital Chief Executive Officer or designee) to the STREMS Council through EMSTAR.
+A sample collaborative agreement.pdf is provided that you may use.
 If you wish to develop your own, please refer to Section 3000-B of Article 30.

-3. Submit information regarding all of your AEDs to the STREMS Council using the form doh-4135.pdf -Notice of Intent to Provide PAD.
+- Submit information regarding all of your AEDs to the STREMS Council through EMSTAR using the form DOH-4135.pdf – Notice of Intent to Provide PAD.

-4. Designate key personnel from your organization to receive training in PAD through an approved organization.
+- Designate key personnel from your organization to receive training in PAD through an approved organization.
 You may contact the Offices of the Council to find out the names and addresses for the NYS Approved PAD curricula (American Heart Assoc., American Red Cross, American Safety and Health, Emergency Care & Safety Institute, Emergency First Response, Emergency Services Institute, EMS Safety Service Inc., Emergency University, Medic First Aid International, National Safety Council, REMSCO of NYC, Inc., State University of NY and Wilderness Medical Associates).
 Only New York State approved PAD curricula may be used for training.

 Once your organization has completed the above process, you need to do the following: